vibhanshuc/datapeace-website/src/pages/blog/2018-04-19-why-cloud-should-precede-fog.md

 ---
-title: 'Why cloud should precede fog? '
+title: 'Why cloud should precede fog?'
 date: '2018-04-10T23:40:18+05:30'
 description: >-
   CTOs and CXOs in general get excited about the possibility of doing fog while